rich-hart/presentation_notes/pres.md

 ## REST API Documentation

-### Strategies For Documentation
+### Strategies

-Web pages have to employ scannable text using:
-*  highlighted keywords (hypertext links serve as one form of highlighting; typeface variations and color are others)
-*  meaningful sub-headings (not "clever" ones)
-*  bulleted lists
-*  the inverted pyramid style, starting with the conclusion
+* Follow a standardized template for all web APIs
+* Sample calls and responses are especially useful

 ### Examples